Superconducting microsphere magnetically levitated in an anharmonic potential with integrated magnetic readout: Experimental setup

-\textit{Experimental setup.} The magnetic trap is produced by a current flowing in two superconducting coils, which are patterned on two silicon chips.
+The magnetic trap is produced by a current flowing in two superconducting coils, which are patterned on two silicon chips.
 The chips are stacked on top of each other to form an anti-Helmholtz-like configuration (see \cref{fig:setup}), for details see Ref.~\cite{marti_2022}.
-The superconducting particle is confined near the minimum of the trap's magnetic field.
+The superconducting particle stably levitates near the minimum of the trap's magnetic field.
+The particle is confined within a closed container given by the side walls of the hole in the top chip, the top surface of the bottom chip, and a glass slide on top of the hole.
+The force due to the magnetic trapping field is restoring within the container's bounds, with a trap depth larger than \SI{1e10}{\kelvin}.
 To detect the particle motion, we use two pickup loops which are integrated on the same chips, see \cref{fig:setup}.

 As the particle moves it changes the magnetic flux threading the pickup loops and thus the current induced in the loops.
 The pickup loops are connected to a commercial DC-SQUID magnetometer, which transduces the flux into a measurable voltage.
-Typical pickup efficiencies are $\{\eta_x, \eta_y, \eta_z\}=\{0.47,1.00,5.7\}\,\mathrm{m\upphi_0}$\SI[parse-numbers = false]{}{\per\micro\meter} for the three COM modes, in terms of the flux coupled into the SQUID. $\eta_z >\eta_x,\eta_y$ due to the system's geometry (see \supplementary \cref{app:harmonics}).
-The measurement noise floor ($18\,\mathrm{m\upphi_0Hz^{-0.5}}$) is limited by magnetic field fluctuations caused by trap current fluctuations.
+Typical pickup efficiencies are $\{\eta_x, \eta_y, \eta_z\}=\{1.58,3.3,19.4\}\,\mathrm{m\upphi_0}$ \si{\per\micro\meter} for the three COM modes, in terms of the flux coupled into the SQUID, and where $\phi_0$ is the magnetic flux quantum. $\eta_z >\eta_x,\eta_y$ due to the system's geometry (see \aref{app:SQUIDcalibration}).
+The measurement noise floor ($0.32\,\mathrm{m\upphi_0Hz^{-0.5}}$) is limited by magnetic field fluctuations caused by trap current fluctuations and corresponds to a noise floor of $\{200, 97, 17\}\si{\nano\meter\per\hertz\tothe{0.5}}$ for displacements along the $x, y, z$ directions, respectively.
 We connect the pickup loops in series to reduce the sensitivity to these field fluctuations.
-In the future, we will mitigate this noise by driving the trap using a persistent current \cite{vanwaardeMagneticPersistentCurrent2016}, which should enable reaching the intrinsic noise floor of the SQUID ($\sim 1\,$\SI[parse-numbers = false]{}{\micro\nothing}$\mathrm{\upphi_0 Hz^{-0.5}}$).
+In the future, we will mitigate this noise by driving the trap using a persistent current \cite{vanwaardeMagneticPersistentCurrent2016}, which should enable reaching the intrinsic noise floor of the SQUID ($\sim 1\,$\si{\micro\nothing}$\mathrm{\upphi_0 Hz^{-0.5}}$).

 The magnetic trap and the SQUID magnetometer are thermally connected to the mixing stage of a dilution refrigerator.
 This allows the experiment to operate between temperatures as low as \SI{50}{\milli\kelvin} and as high as the critical temperature of the superconducting particle (\SI{6.2}{\kelvin} for lead).
 Before levitating, the particle thermalizes on the bottom chip surface to the temperature of the chip substrate [see \cref{fig:setup}(b)].
 To lift the particle off the chip surface, we ramp the trap current up to \SI{0.8}{\ampere} to overcome the adhesive force between the particle and the chip surface.
 With a current of \SI{0.8}{\ampere}, the lift force is $\approx \SI{300}{\nano\newton}$, which is usually sufficient to lift the particle.
 After that, the current is ramped down to the operating trap current.